Case Study: Redesigning Whiplano for Creators and Supporters

 Introduction: A Platform with Promise

 When I first explored Whiplano, I could tell it was an exciting idea: giving creators and supporters a way to collaborate and share ownership in creative projects.
 Originally, the initial focus would be on books or games.
 However, the existing site felt like it was speaking more to investors than the community or creative.
-I knew what I needed to help the team with—to make Whiplano a welcoming, intuitive space for creators and supporters, with a user experience (UX) that turned complexity into simplicity.
+I knew what I needed to help the team with—making Whiplano a welcoming, intuitive space for creators and supporters, with a user experience (UX) that turned complexity into simplicity.

 Here is the original site: